Disturbed Sleep (Not What She Expected II)

 “That’s none of your business, Warlock.”
 He answered, petulantly.

 “Fine by me.”
 Sylin answered, nonchalantly.
-“But warlock or not, I am dangerous enough that a supreme tier swordsman, like yourself, poses no threat to me, even at top shape.”
+“But warlock or not, know that, even at top shape, it’ll take more than an individual supreme tier swordsman to pose a threat to me.”
 He stood, and clapping Xev on the shoulder, before turning to leave.

 “How did you know?”
 Xev asked, shocked.
 He hadn’t even touched on his tier abilities in that dagger fight.
 There’s no way anyone could’ve discerned his ranking that easily, let alone warlocks, who are by definition unable to detect tier abilities.